Skip to main content

 Standards-Based Assessment

-Standards-based assessment depends on a set of pre-defined statements outlining different levels or standards of achievement in a program, course or assessment component, and normally expressed in terms of the stated assessment criteria.
+Standards-based assessment depends on a set of pre-defined statements that outline different levels or standards of achievement in a program, course or assessment component, and that are normally expressed in terms of the stated assessment criteria.

-This system of assessment involves awarding grades to students to reflect the level of performance (or standard) they have achieved relative to the pre-defined standards.
-Students’ grades, therefore, are not determined in relation to the performance of others, or to a pre-determined distribution of grades.
+This system of assessment involves awarding marks to students to reflect the level of performance (or standard) they have achieved relative to the predefined standards.
+Students’ marks, therefore, are not determined in relation to the performance of others, or to a pre-determined distribution of grades.

 Standards-based assessment lets students know against which criteria you will judge their work, and the standards attached to each of these criteria.
-It tells students what performance is required and allows you to make comparisons between students based on their achievement of the standards.
+It tells students what performance is required and allows you to gain a sense of how your students are doing overall, based on their achievement of the standards.

 Video Series - Standards-Based Assessment

-In these 7 videos, academics discuss standards based assessment, ePortfolios and Rubrics.
+In these seven videos, academics discuss standards based assessment, ePortfolios and rubrics.

 • support students as independent learners